 Painesville is a medium-sized city located in the state of Ohio.
 With a population of 20,591 people and 11 constituent neighborhoods, Painesville is the 87th largest community in Ohio.

 The percentage of adults in Painesville who are college-educated is close to the national average for all communities of 21.84%: 18.93% of the adults in Painesville have a bachelor's degree or advanced degree.

 The per capita income in Painesville in 2018 was $23,404, which is lower middle income relative to Ohio and the nation.
 This equates to an annual income of $93,616 for a family of four.
 However, Painesville contains both very wealthy and poor people as well.

-Painesville is a very ethnically-diverse city.
+Painesville is an extremely ethnically-diverse city.
 The people who call Painesville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Painesville residents report their race to be White, followed by Black or African-American.
 Painesville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 24.95% of the city’s residents.
-Important ancestries of people in Painesville include Irish, Italian, English, and Hungarian.
+People of Hispanic or Latino origin account for 25.73% of the city’s residents.
+Important ancestries of people in Painesville include German, Irish, Italian, English, and Hungarian.

 The most common language spoken in Painesville is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Italian.